jeffvance/kube_vol_provisioning/README.md

 </html>

 ```
-Next, on the "F21-3" kubernetes node we can also access the same index.html file.
-Note that the IP address for "mypod" is shown to be 172.17.0.1 (see the kubectl get pod mypod output above), and that the web root is "/usr/share/nginx/html/".
+Next, on the "f21-3" kubernetes node we can also access the same index.html file.
+Note that the IP address for "mypod" is shown to be 172.17.0.1 (see the *kubectl get pod mypod* output above), and that the mount point for the volume is "/usr/share/nginx/html/test".
 ```
-ssh f21-3
+ssh f21-3 #same kubernetes node running the pod
-# now shell into the running container (as shown above)
+# now shell into the running container (as was also shown above)
 docker exec -it 3d3397bf69eb /bin/bash

 bash-4.3# cat /usr/share/nginx/html/test/index.html